Souukou/bu_cs551_graphlearning/README.md

 cd team-2
 ```
 #### Launching Host
+Run the docker with name `host`.
+If you already have a docker in the same name, remove it or change the following docker name to yours.

 Train on CPU
 ```bash
 docker run -d --name host -v $PWD:/opt -p 6006:6006 -p 8081:8081 -p 9092:9092 captain0pool/streaming:deploy